Laguna1989/obsidian_notes/tools/pluginval.md

+> [!quote] Can be used to verify AU, VST and VST3 plugins

 [https://github.com/Tracktion/pluginval](https://github.com/Tracktion/pluginval)

-Can be used to verify AU, VST and VST3 plugins

 # Process

 - build vst3 release of plugin
 - open pluginval
 - remove old version of plugin to be tested